coudertlab/CrystalNets.jl/docs/src/index.md

 [`CrystalNets.toggle_export`](@ref), and similarly with [`CrystalNets.toggle_warning`](@ref)
 for warnings.

-#### Unknown nets
+#### Unnamed nets

-If the net is not recognized, its topological genome is displayed preceded by an "UNKNOWN" mention:
+If the net is not recognized as part of either the RCSR, EPINET or as a known zeolite, its topological genome is displayed preceded by an "UNKNOWN" mention:

 ```julia
 julia> determine_topology("/path/to/new/material.cif")